-This classification differs slightly to the IMF who recognise ten major functions.
+This classification differs slightly to the IMF which recognises ten major functions.
 The IMF has amalgamated five economic major functions into a single economic affairs major function and established of an environmental protection major function.

 Expenses by function are published in the Budget Papers and the FBO, as well as the Commonwealth monthly financial statements.
 A list of function codes can also be found on the CBMS website.

-Consolidated analysis commentary in the monthly statements are based on a comparison of the current months (YTD) figures to a profile of the most recent published budget estimate.
+Consolidated analysis commentary in the monthly financial statements is based on a comparison of the current months (YTD) figures to a profile of the most recent published budget estimate.

 Finance's analysis on monthly financial statements not only verifies the reasonableness of the information provided, it also facilitates the compilation of variance information / explanations on which the analysis commentary is based.